thirdweb-example/discord-role-granter/README.md

 }
 ```

 This allows us to access the helpful hooks of the React SDK and NextAuth to read information about the current user and their wallet.
+We also configure authentication with the `authConfig` prop on the `ThirdwebProvider` component.

 ### Discord Oauth